-Blue and white woolen sock, knitted by Lydia Hooper (then Lydia Leymann), circa 1910.
-It was made by Lydia in Switzerland before she migrated to Australia, aged 14 in 1911.
-Lydia migrated to live with her aunt and uncle, Dr and Mrs Dunbar Hooper, in Toorak.
+Blue and white woolen sock, knitted by Lydie Hooper (then Lydie Leymann) circa 1910 in Switzerland before she migrated to Australia, aged 14 in 1911.
+Lydie migrated to live with her aunt and uncle, Dr and Mrs Dunbar Hooper, in Toorak.

-In Melbourne Lydia attended private lessons with Janet Mitchell, the youngest daughter of Lady Mitchell.
-The girl's were taught by a governess at the Mitchell's home in Gipps Street, East Melbourne.
+Lydie attended private lessons with Janet Mitchell, the youngest daughter of Lady Mitchell.
+The girls were taught by a governess at the Mitchell's home in Gipps Street, East Melbourne.
 They had normal school lessons in the morning, and then in the afternoon had lessons in sewing, piano, French and German.
-The sewing lessons were examined by an external examiner under the auspices of the Melbourne Institute for the Advancement of Plain Needlework.
-Lydia described the lessons that she had as 'an Australian Finishing School'.
+The sewing lessons, for which Lydie received this certificate, were examined by an external examiner under the auspices of the Melbourne Institute for the Advancement of Plain Needlework.
+Lydie described the lessons that she had as 'an Australian Finishing School'.

 Hand-knitted sock in blue and white wool, showing several different stitches.
 The sock background is white, with patterns in blue.